Keparoo/tapntable-backend/README.md

 At the end of a shift the server must "cash-out" reconciling their checks and money and then punch out.

 Users that don't create orders (cooks for instance) only punch in and out.
-Their user role would inform the front-end and they would only be shown clock-in and clock-out pages.
+Their user role informs the front-end and they are only shown clock-in and clock-out pages.

 Usually a manager/owner accesses the system from an office computer (usually for viewing/printing reports, adding/editing menu items, adding/editing users etc) in addition to logging into the server/bartender terminals as needed.